Velorexe/Unity-Android-Bluetooth-Low-Energy/README.md

 If you're interested, I've written an article about the inner workings of the library over on my website.
 You can check it out over here: [Creating an Android Bluetooth Low Energy plugin for Unity](https://velorexe.com/posts/unity-bluetooth-low-energy/).

+## Installation

+#### Method 1. using git url in Unity Package Manager
+Advantages
+- Can be updated using Package Manager
+Requires git to be installed.

+In Unity
+* Select "Window->Package Manager",
+* Hit the plus button and then "Add Package from git URL"

+#### Method 2. downloading and add to Packages directory
+Advantages
+- Easier to use specific commits, or branches

+* Download from github as a zip.
+* Exact the zip and put the folder in your Unity projects Package folder.

+## Configuration

+If it setup wizard hasn't opened automatically, select it from "Window/Android Bluetooth Low Energy Library".
+This will guide you in adding the correct permissions for the AndroidManifest.xml.

+If using for the first time, you might want to import the sample package using the Package Manager.
+Select the package, and select the Samples tab and import.

+## Usage

+... coming soon

 ## Contact

 If you need any information, have questions about the project or found any bugs in this project, please create a new `Issue` and I'll take a look at it!
 If you've got more pressing questions or questions that aren't related to create an Issue for, you can contact with the methods below.